 As the most local democratically elected tier of local government MPC is committed to a process of openness and transparency in all its dealings with the community it serves.
 Council meetings and committee meetings are all held in public and advertised widely both electronically and in print and the public are encouraged to attend.
 Time is always set aside at meetings for residents to raise matters of concern or to ask questions of Councillors on any matter within the terms of reference of the meeting.
 At Full Council meetings, both County and District Councillors usually attend and are equally happy to engage with residents on matters within their respective responsibilities.
 Agendas, supporting papers and minutes of meetings are always published on the Council’s website.

 In addition to holding its regular meetings in an inclusive way, the Council normally communicates with its community in the following ways:

-Via notices posted on the 6 (soon to be 8) public and community noticeboards strategically placed around the village
+- Via notices posted on the 8 public and community noticeboards strategically placed around the village

 Additionally there is sometimes a requirement for a specific consultation exercise to meet the requirements of grant funding for a particular project which will benefit the community.
 For example evidence that children and young people in the village want particular types of play equipment, or that there is support for the Council to spend its money in a specific way.
 In such cases the Council may use targeted consultation methods e.g. survey forms or employ limited use of social media.
 In such cases their limited use will be approved by Full Council in advance and be fully compliant with the EU General Data Protection Regulation 2016 as updated by the Data Protection Act 2018 (the UK GDPR).